The strong convergence of operator-splitting methods for the Langevin dynamics model: Numerical tests

 \subsection{A one-dimensional pendulum model}

-In the first sets of experiments, we consider the one-dimensional pendulum model:
+In the first set of experiments, we consider the one-dimensional pendulum model:

 when $x\in \R$.
+We start with a simulation of one trajectory using truncation I (with the symmetric splitting), truncation II (symmetric splitting) and truncation II (Neri splitting).
+In \cref{fig: path}, using step size $\Delta{t}=2^{-2}$, we compare them with the solution generated by the Euler Maruyama method with smaller step size $\delta{t}=2^{-10}$, subsequently viewed as the `exact' solution.
+All the solutions are generated from the same realization of the Brownian motion.
+Clearly the accuracy improves as the truncation number increases.

-To examine the strong order, we generate the `exact' solution using the Euler-Maruyama method with very small step size $\delta t= 2^{-18}.$ In order to verify strong convergence, we used 100 realizations.
-Furthermore, in order to follow the same realization in the implementation of each algorithms, we first generate the Brownian motions with small step size, and then the multiple stochastic integrals are evaluated using a numerical quadrature (Simpson's rule).
+To examine the strong order, we again generate the `exact' solution using the Euler-Maruyama method with very small step size $\delta t= 2^{-17}.$ In order to verify strong convergence, we used 100 realizations.
+Furthermore, in order to follow the same realization in the implementation of each algorithm, we first generate the Brownian motions with small step size, and then the multiple stochastic integrals are evaluated using a numerical quadrature.
 Notice that this is only for the purpose of examining the strong order of accuracy.
-In practice, one can sample the integrals using the covariance matrix \eqref{eq: cov}.
-As can be seen from Figure \ref{fig: pend}, the order of accuracy is as expected.
+In practice, one can sample the integrals using the covariance matrix \eqref{eq: covtrunc3}.
+As can be seen from \cref{fig: pend}, the order of accuracy is as expected.
+The list of numerical tests include \begin{itemize} \item Splitting 1: truncation \rm I with non-symmetric splitting \item Splitting 2: truncation \rm I with symmetric splitting \item Splitting 3: truncation \rm II with non-symmetric splitting \item Splitting 4: truncation \rm II with symmetric splitting \item Splitting 5: truncation \rm III with Neri 4th order splitting \end{itemize}

+We note that, while Truncation \rm III with the Neri splitting has order 3, in this regime the error is larger than that of the method with order 2.
+We can see this from the $y$-intercepts on the corresponding graphs.
+This implies that the 3rd order method has a large prefactor.